Code Adam

 Code Adam is a missing-child safety program in the United States and Canada, originally created by Walmart retail stores in 1994.
 This type of alert is generally regarded as having been named in memory of Adam Walsh, the 6-year-old son of John Walsh (the host of Fox's America's Most Wanted).

 Adam was abducted from a Sears department store in Hollywood, Florida in 1981.
 A search was undertaken by Adam's mother, grandmother, and store employees, and public address calls were made for him every 10 to 15 minutes.
 After approximately 90 minutes of fruitless searching, local law enforcement was called.
 Sixteen days later, Adam's severed head was found; his body was never recovered.

 Today, many department stores, retail shops, shopping malls, supermarkets, amusement parks, hospitals, and museums participate in the Code Adam program.
 Legislation enacted by Congress in 2003 now mandates that all federal office buildings and base or post exchanges (BX or PX) on military bases adopt the program.
 Walmart, along with the National Center for Missing & Exploited Children (NCMEC) and the departments of several state Attorneys General, have offered to assist in training workshops in order for other companies to implement the program.

 Process

 Companies that do implement the program generally place a Code Adam decal at the front of the business.
-Employees at these businesses are trained to take the following six steps, according to the National Center for Missing & Exploited Children:
+Employees at these businesses are trained to take the following steps, according to the National Center for Missing & Exploited Children: